jamesbontempo/node-dataset/README.md

 ----|----|-----------
-`filePath`|string|the path to the file containing the data `type`|string|the type of file/format of the data ("json" or "csv")
+`filePath`|string|the path to the file containing the data `type`|string|the type of file/format of the data ("json" or "csv") `options`|object|for CSV files, whether the first line contains the fields as a header, and the quote and delimiter characters (default is `{ header:true, quote: "\"", delimiter: "," }`)

 Example:
 ```js